top of page

 Teaching Philosophy

-In my teaching of dance technique and theory, I focus on three objectives: offering a cognitive-based somatic framework that assists students in integrating their minds, bodies, and spirits in their dance practices, guiding students to understand the cultural and historical relevance of dance, and giving space for students to self actualize through their dance practice.
-To engage students in these objectives, I focus my language on using multiple intelligence theory to cater to various learning styles.
+In my teaching of dance technique and theory, I prioritize three main objectives: providing a cognitive-based somatic framework that helps students integrate their minds, bodies, and spirits in their dance practices; guiding students to understand the cultural and historical significance of dance; and creating an equitable space for students to self-actualize through their dance practice.
+To engage students in these objectives, I adopt a neurodiversity-affirming pedagogical stance that employs language informed by multiple intelligence theory, accommodating various learning styles while remaining inclusive of diverse identities.

 bottom of page